bsenst/dtc-de-2023/README.md

 # week 6

-# week project
+# project week

-- [#] learn from project from students of former 2022 course
+- [x] learn from project from students of former 2022 course

 # additional tools